yotomir/hidden_scratch_blocks_file/README.md

 ------

-How this addon works: Describe the solution you'd like: I suggest adding a new addon that enables a dedicated category (Red color) in the blocks palette containing:
+How this addon works: I suggest adding a new addon that enables a dedicated category (Red color) in the blocks palette containing:

 event_whentouchingobject